 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

-- Kazano® (as a combination product containing Metformin, Alogliptin)
+- Trijardy® (as a combination product containing Empagliflozin, Linagliptin, Metformin)